P0TA70/t20wc/README.md

-# t20wc simulator
-Submission for CSC-204 assignment-1
+# PLEASE SEE MAIN BRANCH